frederic-perez/AmE-dictionary/data/dictionary.md

 __capote__ _n_ A long, usually hooded cloak or coat. _Syn_ hooded coat _The men wore matching black capotes with hoods that obscured their features, and we watched in terror as they advanced in the dim light._
 __cappie__ _n_
 __caprice__
-__capricious__ _adj_ :two: /kuh-prish-uhs, -pree-shuhs/ Subject to, led by, or indicative of a sudden, odd notion or unpredictable change; erratic.
+__capricious__ _adj_ :three: /kuh-prish-uhs, -pree-shuhs/ /kuh-PRISH-us/ _Capricious_ is a formal word that describes someone or something governed or characterized by impulsivity or unpredictability.
+Subject to, led by, or indicative of a sudden, odd notion or unpredictable change; erratic.
 __caps__ _n_ Capital letters.
 __capsize__ _v_ :three: To capsize is to overturn, and it usually happens to boats.
 To overturn or cause to overturn: _The boat capsized; I capsized the canoe._ _Don’t rock the boat, baby, or you might just capsize._
 __capstan__ _n_